Investors can get exposure to bonds through funds run by a portfolio manager, but there are several different types of bond funds:

 Source for performance figures: Financial Express

-Strategic Bond.
 This is a very flexible bond fund managed by two experienced fund managers.
-They aim to provide some shelter to your investment when they see tough times ahead, and stronger returns when the outlook is better.
+They aim to shelter the fund when they see tough times ahead, and provide stronger returns when the outlook is better.

 The managers have invested this fund in a way that means it could hold up relatively well if bond markets run into trouble.
-They currently hold plenty of cash and bonds that can be sold quickly, for example.
-It also means they can invest in other areas of the market that could provide a stronger return when market conditions look better.
-The rest of the fund is focused on areas such as financial corporate bonds.
-The managers think banks are in a much stronger position since the 2008 financial crisis.
+The fund is positioned relatively conservatively with a lot of short-dated government bonds and cash.
+These kind of bonds can usually be sold fairly quickly meaning the managers can invest in other areas of the market that could provide a stronger return when market conditions look better.
+The financial sector remains the largest sector in the fund.

 This cautious approach has held back performance in recent years because bonds markets have generally performed well.
 But we think it could provide some shelter when markets are weaker.
 Please note the fund can invest in high-yield bonds and derivatives, which increase risk.

-Global Bond.
-Jim Leaviss has lots of flexibility with this fund.
-He invests across global bond markets and currencies.
-The fund isn’t focused on providing a high income like some other bond funds, but it offers useful diversification to a UK-focused bond portfolio.
+The fund’s manager Jim Leaviss has the flexibility to invest across global bond markets and currencies and we think he has the experience and resources to do an excellent job for investors.
+The fund isn’t focused on providing a high income like some other bond funds, but it could offer useful diversification.

-This fund can invest in emerging market bonds and derivatives, which both increase risk.
+This fund can invest in emerging market bonds, high yield bonds and derivatives, which increase risk.
 The fund may invest more than 35% in securities issued or guaranteed by a member state of the European Economic Area or other countries listed in the fund’s Prospectus.

-Government Bond.
-This fund aims to track the performance of the FTSE Actuaries UK Conventional Gilts All Stocks Index.
+The fund aims to track the performance of the broader market of UK gilts and provides exposure to a range of gilts at a low cost.
 This is made up of a range of UK government bonds that are due to be repaid to bondholders over the short, medium and long-term.

-The fund provides investors with a low-cost way to gain broad exposure to the UK government bond market.
-This area of the market provided a positive return over the past year, though this is not a guide to how the index or fund will perform in future.
+Gilts are typically viewed as lower risk because it's unlikely the UK government would default on its debts and be unable to pay the interest due to bondholders.
+This area of the market has provided a positive return to investors over the last five years, and could offer some conservative diversification to a portfolio.
+Past performance is not an indication to how the fund or index will perform in the future.
 Charges for this fund can be taken from the capital rather than the income created which can increase the yield but reduce the potential for capital growth.

 Latest research updates